 If you are highly religious, you give them control of your major life decision, including significant relationships and healthcare options.
 However, if you were a moderate or fringe believer, you were more likely to disagree with the religion’s intrusion into personal matters, including health choices around family planning and significant relationships.

-Religious beliefs may provide an indirect psychological sense of control because of reliance on belief in a higher power being in control.
+Religious beliefs may provide an indirect psychological sense of control because of reliance on the belief in a higher power being in control.
 Reliance on superstition relinquishes the responsibility for these decisions.

 Overall Mental Health